SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 Particle Merging
 ================================================================================

-:red:`BETA: be careful when using this module and read carrefully.`
+:red:`BETA: be careful when using this module and read carrefully the documentation.`

 The ability to merge macro-marticles can speed-up the code efficiency and reduce the memory footprint in some specific simulation senarii: